dianacgaona/furever_home/mvp/herokuNotes.md

 -- Since heroku has a database already created.
 Instead of the local one it connects to heroku.

 line 32 -"proxy": "http://localhost:3100"

+heroku logs -a [your_app_name] > logs.txt - that will create a `logs.txt` file in the current directory with the output of your heroku logs